 Equipment and Clothing

-You will need to bring your own clothing, avalanche beacon, snow shovel, probe, alpine touring or telemark skis, poles, climbing skins and a daypack.
+You will need to bring your own clothing, avalanche beacon, snow shovel, probe, alpine touring or telemark skis, poles, climbing skins, and a daypack.
 We have many of these items available to rent when available.
 We supply other group safety items.
 The equipment and clothing you bring to the Icefields will have a big impact on the quality of your ski touring experience.
 Please be sure to bring all the items listed.
 If unsure about anything, please don’t hesitate to call and ask us!

 Alpine Touring skis are essentially downhill skis with a special ski touring binding which allows the heel to lift whilst going uphill or across the flats and then ‘locks down’ to become a regular downhill safety binding.
 We recommend this system to anyone with a background in downhill skiing.

-Gear can be rented in Calgary, Canmore and Lake Louise prior to the trip
+Gear can be rented in Calgary, Canmore, and Lake Louise prior to the trip

 - Skis We recommend a short (160 – 185cm) wide ski designed for powder skiing and ski touring.
-Please see note under rental information if you are renting ski equipment.
+Please see the note under rental information if you are renting ski equipment.